edgio-docs/edgio-docs/src/guides/v7/performance/rules/feature_scenarios.md

 ![Surrogate Key](/images/v7/performance/rules-use-case-surrogate-key.png?width=700)

-Purge this request by country of origin, file extension, or both as shown below.
+Purge requests by country of origin, file extension, or both as shown below.

 ![Purge by surrogate key](/images/v7/performance/rules-use-case-purge-cache.png?width=700)

+The above purge request will purge all requests that were tagged with `US`, `png`, or both values.

+An alternative approach is to combine multiple conditions within a single tag.
+For example, tag content using a single tag that combines country and file extension by setting the `Surrogate-Key` response header to the following value:

+`%{geo_country}-%{path//.*\./}`

+Purge all requests that originate from within the US for PNG images by submitting the following surrogate key purge:

+`US-png`

 ### HTTP to HTTPS Redirects {/*http-to-https-redirects*/}